harriedegroot/nl.hdg.mqtt/README.md

 - Connect to virtual assistants (Google Home/Assistant): [gBridge](https://gBridge.io), ...
 - Control external devices over MQTT by adding a virtual Homie Device
 - ...

-## Functionality
-The functionality of the MQTT Hub:
-- Broadcast all available devices.
-- Create a communication channel for each device.
-- Dispatch device state changes for all connected devices.
-- Auto discovery of your Homey devices within external apps.
-- Add the ability to remotely update the state of any device.
-- Dispatch system info (memory, cpu, etc.) on a regular basis.
-- Add Virtual MQTT Devices

-All can be configured via app settings.

-## Is this app for me?
-*First*: This appp is NOT a plug & play solution.
-*Second*: You need some technical background to get things working.
-So, if you don't like to tinker with stuff, you don't like to try many different roads before you finally get your ultimate solution or you don't like to dive just a little deeper to get things up and running: it's probably not for you...

-If this meets your expectations and none of the above applies to you: **have fun**!

 ## MQTT?
 [MQTT](http://mqtt.org/) is a lightweight communication protocol on top of TCP/IP and it's (becoming) the industry standard for IoT messaging (Internet of Things).